Steel Train: 2010–2013: Steel Train and disbandment

 Once again the band hit the road, touring with Tegan and Sara, Ben Folds, and Fun, as well as playing 2010's Coachella Music Festival and making their 2nd appearance on National TV on the Late Show with David Letterman.
 The band released their third full-length album, titled Steel Train, on June 29, 2010 through their own label, Terrible Thrills.
 The record debuted at No. 8 on Billboard's Heatseakers Chart, No. 4 on the New Artists Chart and within the top 50 on the independent albums chart.

-In early June 2010, the band announced that they would be releasing a companion album to "Steel Train" featuring female artists covering each of the 12 tracks.
-The companion album, entitled "Terrible Thrills Vol. 1", includes appearances by Tegan and Sara, Scarlett Johansson, Deradoorian of Dirty Projectors, Amanda Palmer, Anna Waronker of That Dog, Alia Shawkat, Charlotte Caffey of The Go Go's, Rachael Cantu, Rachel Antonoff, Holly Miranda, and Greta Salpeter of The Hush Sound and Gold Motel.
+In early June 2010, the band announced that they would be releasing a companion album to Steel Train featuring female artists covering each of the 12 tracks.
+The companion album, entitled Terrible Thrills Vol. 1, includes appearances by Tegan and Sara, Scarlett Johansson, Deradoorian of Dirty Projectors, Amanda Palmer, Anna Waronker of That Dog, Alia Shawkat, Charlotte Caffey of The Go Go's, Rachael Cantu, Rachel Antonoff, Holly Miranda, and Greta Salpeter of The Hush Sound and Gold Motel.

 The band hit the road once again with appearances at Yo Gabba Gabba!, the hit children's show, as well as tours with O.A.R., Fun, and the Get Up Kids.
 In August 2010, Steel Train was a guest on Anything Anything with Rich Russo where they performed three songs: "Bullet", "I Feel Weird", and a cover of Tegan and Sara's "Call it Off".
 On November 1, 2010 the band was the first musical guest on Conan O'Briens new show, Conan, in a joke episode titled "Show Zero".
 The band, along with actor Jim Parsons (The Big Bang Theory) performed one chord off their new record, Steel Train, in a short version of the show.

 In early 2011, the band performed on NPR's World Cafe with David Dye as well as NPR's Free at Noon.
 On January 11, the band returned to Conan O'Brien's Conan, performing their single "You and I Undercover".
-Steel Train appeared at Sunfest in West Palm Beach Florida as the opening band for MGMT on April 30, 2011.
-On November 13, 2012, Jack Antonoff announced on his tumblr that "there are no immediate plans to get things up and running again", and that the band would have a final show at the Bowery Ballroom on January 5, 2013.
+Steel Train appeared at Sunfest in West Palm Beach, Florida as the opening band for MGMT on April 30, 2011.
+On November 13, 2012, Antonoff announced on his Tumblr that "there are no immediate plans to get things up and running again", and that the band would have a final show at the Bowery Ballroom on January 5, 2013.
 They returned for the Shadow of the City Festival in 2016.